Honky Tonk Women: Release

 The single was released in the UK the day after the death of founding member Brian Jones, with "You Can't Always Get What You Want" as the single's B-side.
+The picture sleeve was designed by John Kosh and photographed by Ethan Russell.

-In the UK, it remained on the charts for seventeen weeks, peaking at number one for five weeks.
+In the UK, the song remained on the charts for seventeen weeks, peaking at number one for five weeks.
 It remains the band's last single to reach number one in their home country.
 The song also topped the US Billboard Hot 100 for four weeks from 23 August 1969.
 It was later released on the compilation album Through the Past, Darkly (Big Hits Vol. 2) in September.
 Billboard ranked it as the No. 4 song overall for 1969.